johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Be prepared to adapt both the teaching and the method of presentation, in order to properly facilitate a helpful and culturally-appropriate learning environment.
 Take into account the abilities and capacities of each particular discipleship group.
 Here are some suggestions to consider.

-1. Oral learners: ensure literature is a servant and not a task-master.
+1. **Oral learners**: ensure literature is a servant and not a task-master.

--	Allow creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.
+-	Allow **creative people** to contribute by interpreting or celebrating the message of the teaching using drama, art or song.

 -	What other ways might it be appropriate to organise the time and the group in order to ensure the learning is culturally appropriate, relevant and practical?